paragi/sphp/README.md

 A new snappy PHP execution module / middleware

 Features:
-* Middleware for node Express
+* Middleware for node Express or stand alone php execution
-* Fast response time on PHP requests, favored over use of resources
+* Fast response time favored over use of resources
-* Supports Websocket requests served by PHP scripts
+* Websocket support: requests can be parsed a PHP scripts
-* Transfer of node session to PHP session
+* Transfer of node session data to PHP $_SESSION
 * No dependencies (except for example)
-* Mimic of Apache mod_php population of $_SERVER
+* Mimic Apache mod_php population of $_SERVER
 * Highly configurable.
+* Comprehensive example of a server and a php websocket client

 Note:
 * File upload disabled at present.